archont58/python-practice/README.md

 _Example 2: Input: haystack = "aaaaa", needle = "bba" Output: -1_

+`other/sum_and_max_num_array.py` - Finding maximum number in array and sum of numbers in array with using the recursive algorithm.

 `other/sumstr.py` - Summing the digits of a number.

 `other/two_min.py` - Output two minimum list values.